Applicants from anywhere in the United States will be considered, regardless of race, religion, gender, or sexual orientation.

 We do not currently have a waiting time for approved applicants to receive a service dog.
 The only waiting time is the length of time for the application(s) and approval process, which can take approx. 2-6 months depending on how quickly we receive all required materials.

-- We have two (2) requirements for anyone (Veteran or civilian) who wants to be considered for a PTSD dog:
+- For anyone (Veteran or civilian) who wants to be considered for a PTSD dog, you must:

-- you must have a minimum of one (1) year of recent mental health care pertaining to the diagnosis
+- have a minimum of one (1) year of recent mental health care pertaining to the diagnosis

 - If you are approved to submit a full application for a seizure response dog (for either epilepsy or Type 1 diabetes), you must also complete and submit a 30 day seizure log with your full application